 Nationally recognized safety standards for lightning protection system design and installation are maintained by the National Fire Protection Association and Underwriters Laboratories, Inc. These standards are designed to help ensure safe, effective protection from lightning.

 The relevant standards that govern lightning protection systems and equipment are:

 - UL96A Installation Requirements for Lightning Protection Systems

 - National Fire Protection Association NFPA 780 Standard for the Installation of Lightning Protection Systems.

 Lightning Protection System specifications should call for experienced lightning protection specialists to perform the installation work.
-In addition to compliance with the above standards, the specifications should require the lightning protection installation contractor to provide UL Master Label Inspection Certification for the project.
-This third party compliance inspection by Underwriters Laboratories ensures that the materials and installation comply with national safety standards for lightning protection.
+In addition to compliance with the above standards, the specifications should require the lightning protection installation contractor to provide a Master Installation Certificate for the project.
+This third party compliance inspection by the Lighting Protection Institute – Inspection Program (LPI-IP) ensures that the materials and installation comply with national safety standards for lightning protection.

 Continuing Education for Architects & Engineers